madeyoga/Discord.Addons.Music/README.md

-# Unofficial Discord Addons for Music
+# Unofficial Discord.Net Addons for Music
 Unofficial Discord.Net extension for Music using FFmpeg

 ## Requirements